Rethinking the

 A handoff file detailing happy paths, edge cases, and failure states.

-Interaction notes for each screen, covering default states and available actions.
+Screen-level interaction notes outlining default states and available actions.

 Examples of handoff documentation